-While no one condones the treats of Internet commenters, I agree with their underlying message: Popeye's has no logical burden to explain the optimal way to eat its food.
+While no one condones the awful rhetoric of Internet commenters, in this case I agree with their overall position: Popeye's has no logical burden to explain how to eat its food.
 It's fried chicken, which has not appreciably changed in preparation or consumption methods in over a century.
-Moreover, applying reasonable caution to chewing and swallowing is not asking too much in the interest of self-preservation.
+Moreover, applying reasonable caution to chewing and swallowing is not asking too much of anyone.

-I am glad that Newton survived his ordeal, and it is a pity that such an event occurred at all, but his pursuit of grievance against Popeye's for a duty they didn't owe and an injury they didn't cause is just fuel on the fires of tort reform.
-Ultimately, to push for such measures is to show a lack of faith in the system.
 Some lawsuits may be perceived as "frivolous" by courts and the public, but they aren't viewed as such by the plaintiffs who bring them.
-To do away with their liberty to seek justice is to infringe on their Constitutional right to do so.
+To do away with their liberty to seek justice is to infringe on their Constitutional rights.
 Everyone deserves the right to seek redress if they feel they are entitled, and while a court may find it disagrees with the plaintiff, the dice are still rolled instead of being locked away because they could come up snake-eyes.

-I'm not going to compare the degree of Mr. Newton's possible offence to the nazis who marched through a Jewish neighborhood in Skokie, Illinois years ago, but they both share the same lesson that part of having fundamental rights is that people will use them in ways that most of us find unacceptable.
-We have two choices as a society; we can ignore the outliers and treat them as the price that we pay so that we can enjoy as much freedom as possible; or we can restrict those behaviors in ways that will ultimately rob the rest of us very important rights.
+I'm not going to compare the degree of Mr. Newton's possible offense to the neo-fascists who marched through a Jewish neighborhood in Skokie, Illinois years ago, but they have at least one thing in common: Part of having fundamental rights is that people will sometimes use them in ways that most of us find unacceptable.
+That leaves us with two choices as a society: We can more or less ignore the outliers and treat them as the price that we pay for as much freedom as possible, or we can restrict their behaviors in ways that will ultimately rob the rest of us of that freedom.
 There is no third choice.